 The City has proposed installing shared lane markings and Bicycles May Use Full Lane signs on select streets.
 The WVDOT initially approved and then rescinded approval.
 The WVDOT justified its rescission on the basis that such markings and signs are not included in the 2003 version of the Manual of Uniform Traffic Control Devices.
 The FHWA and WVDOH offered the City an option of conducting an experiment with the markings and signs.
 The Federal Highways Administration released a new version of the MUTCD in October 2009 that contains shared lane markings and Bicycles May Use Full Lane signs but the state has not yet adopted it.

-The City proposed a bicycle-climbing lane on Monongahela Boulevard (US Route 19 and WV Route 7) between Eighth Street and Evansdale Drive.
-This lane will be located along a steep slope of a highway with a 45 mile per hour speed limit within the City limits and will be recognized as an important means for permitting cyclists of various skills, strength and experience to travel by bicycle to important destinations within the City.
-City cyclists have provided organized advocacy for the completion of this project since 1987.
-At first, the WVDOT disapproved the proposal but through extensive communication and meeting agreed to it but required the City to fund it.
-In August 2011, the City and WVDOT agreed to equally share funding of this project.
-Formal approval of the agreement is contingent on City Council approval and WVDOT top management approval.
+In August 2009, the City proposed a bicycle-climbing lane on Monongahela Boulevard (US Route 19 and WV Route 7) between Eighth Street and Evansdale Drive.
+This lane will be located along a steep slope of a highway with a 45 mile per hour speed limit within the City limits and will be recognized as an important means for permitting cyclists of various skill, strength and experience to travel by bicycle to important destinations within the City.
+At first, the WVDOT disapproved the proposal but through extensive communication and a meeting in September 2009, agreed to it but required the City to fund it.
+In December 2010, WVDOT also required a traffic operations plan that will specify how traffic will be managed during WVU events when vehicles are permitted to park on the shoulder on which the bicycle-climbing lane will be installed.
+In August 2011, the City and WVDOT met to discuss sharing the cost of this project and the traffic operations plan.
+Participants discussed the City and WVDOT equally sharing the cost.
+City Council and WVDOT top management would have to approve such and agreement.
 WVDOT top management approval is contingent on approval of a traffic operations plan and the City budgeting for its share of the cost.
-The traffic operations plan that the City and WVU must provide WVDOT will specify how traffic will be managed when the climbing lane is closed for WVU events that permit motor vehicle parking on the shoulder on which the bicycle-climbing lane will be installed.
 The City also submitted a $10K grant application to Bikes Belong to support this project.
-With formal approval, this project can be completed in 2012.
+With approval and funding, this project can be completed in 2012.

 Working with the City Administration, the Bicycle Board applied for and received a two-year grant for bicycle education from the WVDOT.
 The matching funds were provided by the City of Morgantown, and one year of a multi-dimensional educational program has been implemented.
 With the hilly topography of the community, bicycle education, with mapping and additional signage to follow, has a high potential of increasing the numbers of cyclists as well as improving motorist awareness of the legitimacy of cyclists sharing the road.